-The Fund may use total return swaps and contracts for difference that have, in accordance with its investment policy, equities and equity-related securities as underlying assets.
-Investors should refer to Appendix G for more details on the expected and maximum portion of total return swaps and contracts for difference held by the Fund.
+The Fund may use total return swaps that have, in accordance with its investment policy, equities and equity-related securities as underlying assets.
+Investors should refer to Appendix G for more details on the expected and maximum portion of total return swaps held by the Fund.